Explainer: What is Snapchat?

 It is simple to use; you take a picture using your camera phone, select recipients from your contacts, decide how long you want the message to be visible for (up to 10 seconds), and click send.
 For the recipient, the process is very like getting a text message, simply tap to view a snap.
 Also, the message disappears from their phone once the time limit has expired, although the details of the sender and the time stamp remain.
 Users can add friends from their phone/device contact lists in addition users can now add friends who are nearby them, so if users are hanging out in a group – it is now easier for them to connect and become friends.

 Another popular feature on the app is Snapchat Stories.
 Users can compile photos/videos for all their friends to view and publish them as a Story.
 Unlike normal Snaps, Snapchat Stories last for 24 hours and can be viewed more than once.
 Teens like this feature as it allows them to share snapshots of their lives from the last 24 hours with all of their friends.
+There is also an option to share your story publically using the Our Story feature.
 Snapchat users can also browse through stories published by popular brands and celebrities.

-The latest update to the Snapchat app now allows users to upload photos and saved Snaps from their device photo albums.
+Snapchat now allows users to upload photos and saved Snaps from their device photo albums.
 Snapchat Memories was created so users could show each other their photos from the app.
 Users can also search through memories using different tag words associated with the photos for example cat, hug, selfies etc. Memories can be shared as a story, directly to another friend or by showing a friend the album in real life.
 Users have the option to hide photos imported to Memories by moving them to the ‘My eyes only’ folder which can be password protected.
+The memories feature can be accessed by swiping up on the main camera screen.

 To block a user, tap the Menu icon, select “My Friends,” locate their name in the list and swipe right across their name or on Android phone, long-hold the name, press “Edit” and then “Block.”
 To delete a friend from your contacts, press “Delete.”
 Even if you haven’t added the user as a friend, their name will still appear in the “My Friends” list under “Recent” if they have sent you a message recently.